 - For more horror stories see google.com/search?q=unpaid+internships

-In science, technology and engineering, unpaid internships are much less common than in other sectors as demand for skilled engineers and scientists is generally high.
+In science, technology and engineering, unpaid internships are much less common than in other sectors as demand for skilled scientists, technologists, engineers and mathematicians (STEM) is generally high.
 Some employers, particularly startups, may offer company equity (such as shares) as an alternative to a salary - again you should be wary of this.
 Unless you’re very lucky, the chances are those shares will probably be worthless.
+Although many startups aspire to become Unicorns, very few do.
 Like many people, I don’t endorse unpaid internships, and I recommend you avoid them completely.
-They are a form of modern slavery.
+An unpaid internship might claim to be giving you:

 When people try to sell you something, you will naturally be wary of overselling and fake news, see figure 8.6.